npchat/npchat-web/readme.md

 ## Next in pipeline
 ### Webclient
-- PWA push notification using service worker & a new Cloudflare worker
 - end-to-end encrypted voice & video calls using WebRTC

 ### Server
-Make challenge stateless by signing with a server private key, and verifying it when returned with the client's solution.
-This fixes a current flaw, where an attacker can continuously request a new challenge, preventing a user from authenticating.
-For this implementation, the key pair will be regenerated each time the Durable Object is instantiated.
-This is the simplest way to ensure that the keys are changed periodically.

 ### Not sure
 Not sure whether to do this in protocol or client only...